-In a Negotiated Sale, the County selects its Underwriters through an RFP process that appoints a pool of Underwriters for a term of up to five years.
+In a Negotiated Sale, the County may select firm(s) to provide debt-related financial services without an RFP or RFQ, consistent with County and State legal requirements.
+Alternatively, the County may select its Underwriters through an RFP process that appoints a pool of Underwriters for a term of up to five years.
 From that pool, senior managing and co-managing Underwriters for individual financings are selected through a "mini-RFP" process, typically conducted by the Financial Advisor on behalf of the County, based on their qualifications to manage the particular transaction under consideration.
 The Debt Management Team and the Financial Advisor then evaluate the responses.

 The County will employ external consultants to perform all tasks necessary to offer the bonds for sale within the County's pool of Underwriters.
 The County's Financial Advisor will advise on all aspects of the sale, including selecting the Underwriter.
-Bond Counsel and Disclosure Counsel will also be retained.
+Bond Counsel and Disclosure Counsel, on the advice of the County Attorney, will also be retained.